Emad Bahavar

 Emad Bahavar (عماد بهاور) is an Iranian political activist affiliated with the Freedom Movement of Iran and currently holding office as head of the party's youth wing.

+Politic activities

 Bahavar was arrested following the post-election protests in 2009, and released after five years of imprisonment.
 He went on hunger strike in 2011, along with eleven other political prisoners.

 Bahavar registered to run for a City Council of Tehran seat in 2017 elections, however he was disqualified by the authorities.

+Defense in court

+In part of this defense, it is stated: "Experts insisted that I admit to attending the Ashura 88 protests and give two TV interviews.
+Since I was not present at the gatherings on the day of Ashura and other days, I refused to make a false confession. will form against me.
+It was like this that after months of temporary detention and after a long time had passed since my last interrogation, they redefined the new charge (propaganda against the regime) by referring to the materials and writings attributed to me."